 2018 Pizza Sales (000) in England, Scotland and Wales

-The given graph compares the amount of rainfall occurred in England, Scotland and Wales each month in 2018.
+The given graph compares the amount of rainfall occurring in England, Scotland and Wales each month in 2018.

-Overall, while three regions had different amount of rainfall each month, it rained relatively similar amount throughout the all regions in July which recorded more than 100ml.
+Overall, while the three regions had different amounts of rainfall each month, it rained a relatively similar amount throughout all the regions in July which recorded more than 100ml.
 The month when it rained most unevenly by region was the month of February when England had the highest record of rainfall at 120ml whereas Scotland had the lowest at 20ml.

-By comparing between months, the record of England shows that it had rainfall between 90 to 120ml in January to April and July to December, but the lowest at 70ml in May and June.
+By comparing months, the record of England shows that it had rainfall between 90 to 120ml in January to April and July to December, but the lowest at 70ml in May and June.
 In Scotland, more than 100ml of rain occurred in January, March, July, October and December and less than 50ml in February and April.
 In May, June, August, September and November, it recorded between 50 to 100ml.
 Lastly in Wales, it rained more than 100ml in May, June and November and less than 50ml in January, April, September and October.
 In February, March, June, August and December, it rained between 50 to 100ml.
 (181 words)

 FEEDBACK